luanpersini/content-typescript/README.md

 ```
 <br>

 Imagine a frontend application making 4 api calls and each one takes 1 second.
-With the blocking approach, it would take 4 seconds to complete the operations (1+1+1+1), while it would take only 1 second to complete all operations executing it concurrently.
+With the blocking approach, it would take 4 seconds to complete the operations (1+1+1+1), while it would take only 1 second to complete all operations executing concurrently.

 Bellow are the code examples with blocking, concurrently and parallel promise execution: